ccswbs/UoGd7-Training/features/howto-workbenchmoderationwithpeopleprofiles.md

 ### Content State Transitions

 Workbench uses roles to define publishing permissions.
-For People Profiles two roles have been defined, the **author** and the **publisher**.
+For People Profiles, two roles have been defined: the **author** and the **publisher**.

 Content may move from one state to another.
 Below are the transitions permitted for *People Profile* content and the required minimum role to perform transition.